 Lake Geneva Ice Castles Dates & Times

-The 2021 Lake Geneva Ice Castle isn’t open yet and therefore ticket sales are open yet.
+The 2021 Lake Geneva Ice Castle is open and therefore ticket sales are open.
 The exact dates vary based on the weather.
 Typical hours are:

 - Monday, Wednesday, Thursday: 4 pm – 9 pm